Hong Tianguifu: History

-Hong was born in Guanlubu village in Hua County (present-day Huadu District), Guangdong.
+Hong Tianguifu was born in Guanlubu village in Hua County (present-day Huadu District), Guangdong.
 Initially given the first name Tiangui (天貴; "Heaven's Precious"), his father added an additional character (福; "happiness/"blessing") around 1860, making his name unusual, as Chinese given names typically have only one or two characters.
-The name change came amid Hong Xiuquan's increased focus on mysticism and belief that Hong was fit to replace him as "worldly leader".
-In the kingdom's hierarchy, Hong was referred to as "The Young Monarch of 10,000 years", mirroring his father's title "Heavenly King, Lord of 10,000 years".
+The name change came amid Hong Xiuquan's increased focus on mysticism and belief that his son was fit to replace him as "worldly leader".
+In the kingdom's hierarchy, Hong Tianguifu was referred to as "The Young Monarch of 10,000 years", mirroring his father's title "Heavenly King, Lord of 10,000 years".

-Hong succeeded his father on 2 June 1864, a day after his death, at age fourteen.
+Hong Tianguifu succeeded his father on 2 June 1864, a day after his father's death, at age fourteen.
 He was not respected like his father by the kingdom's princes and was spoken of poorly.
-In Li Xiucheng's autobiography, written shortly before Li's execution, Hong was described as "inexperienced", "spoiled" and "incapable".
-Hong also never rode a horse, which was essential for leaders and commanders in wars.
+In Li Xiucheng's autobiography, written shortly before Li's execution, Tianguifu was described as "inexperienced", "spoiled" and "incapable".
+Tianguifu also never rode a horse, which was essential for leaders and commanders in wars.

-On 19 July 1864, six weeks after Hong's coronation, the Qing government captured Tianjing, the capital of the Taiping rebels.
-Aided by Li Xiucheng, Hong escaped to Dongba, Jiangsu, disguised in Qing Army uniforms.
-Hong's two younger brothers were killed during the clashes.
+On 19 July 1864, six weeks after Hong Tianguifu's coronation, the Qing government captured Tianjing, the capital of the Taiping rebels.
+Aided by Li Xiucheng, Tianguifu escaped to Dongba, Jiangsu, disguised in Qing Army uniforms.
+Hong Tianguifu's two younger brothers were killed during the clashes.
 They rendezvoused with his uncle Hong Rengan and first went to Guangde County, Anhui, before heading to the town of Huzhou, Zhejiang on 13 August 1864, where they rendezvoused with the local Taiping Army commander Huang Wenjin (黃文金).
 The Qing government sent Zuo Zongtang and Li Hongzhang to attack the town.
 The Taiping Army commander in charge of defending the southern gate of the town, Chen Xueming (陳學明), surrendered on 26 August 1864.
 Hong Tianguifu, Hong Rengan and Huang Wenjin were forced to flee from the town the next day, under the cover of night.
 Huang Wenjin soon died of his wounds.
 The rest of the survivors attempted to escape to the border region of Jiangxi and Fujian to join the remnant Taiping forces led by Li Shixian.
 However, on 9 October 1864, they were ambushed by the Qing army at Shicheng.
 Hong Tianguifu escaped to the mountains near Shicheng after his token force was wiped out, but he was caught on 25 October 1864 by Qing soldiers searching for him.
 Hong Rengan was captured and subsequently executed on 23 November 1864 at Nanchang, Jiangxi.